 Miss Nelson is Missing by Harry Allard is a story about an unruly classroom of students and a teacher who finds a creative way to teach them a lesson.
 The students in Room 207 were the worst-behaved students in the whole school.
 They were constantly acting up and poor Miss Nelson was unable to teach.
 Then one day, Miss Nelson goes missing and Miss Viola Swamp comes into the classroom.
 She wears an ugly black dress, never smiles, and loads the students up with homework.
 It isn’t long before the students miss Miss Nelson and start to look for her.
-When she returns a few days later the students are thrilled to see her.
+When she returns a few days later, the students are thrilled to see her.
 They no longer misbehave and act like angels in the classroom.
-In the end, we find out that Miss Nelson was in the classroom all long and she had dressed up as Miss Viola Swamp to teach her students a lesson about being respectful.
+In the end, it is revealed that Miss Nelson was in the classroom all along and she had dressed up as Miss Viola Swamp to teach her students a lesson about being respectful.

 2. The Substitute Teacher from the Black Lagoon

 The Substitute Teacher from the Black Lagoon by Mike Thaler is a story about how Hubie’s teacher, Mrs. Green, is out sick so the class is going to have a substitute teacher.
 The substitute, named Mr. Frank N. Stein., is nine feet tall, crashes through walls, and hurls students into outer space.
 The kids in the class were expecting to party all day, but that is definitely not what the substitute had in mind.